-- Obtained a complete defense verdict on alleged securities fraud violations for the Chief Financial Officer (CFO) of a company that manages government websites, after a nearly three week trial in the District of Kansas where the jury rejected all 12 of the SEC charges in their entirety.
+- Obtained a complete defense verdict on alleged securities fraud violations for the chief financial officer of a company that manages government websites, after a nearly three-week trial in the District of Kansas where the jury rejected all 12 SEC charges in their entirety.

-- Represented a former senior executive of Westar Energy in high profile white collar criminal case.
+- Represented a former senior executive of Westar Energy in a high-profile white collar criminal case.
 Successfully obtained dismissal of the case by the government prior to trial, as well as winning tens of millions of US dollars in compensation in related civil litigation.

 - Litigated double jeopardy issues before the US Court of Appeals for the Tenth Circuit.

-- Successfully defended an multinational contract claim in the European Union.
+- Successfully defended a multinational contract claim in the European Union.